potatoqualitee/bin/README.md

 # locate
-Invoke-Locate.ps1 Locate for Windows using PowerShell and SQLite.
+Invoke-Locate.ps1 Port for GNU Locate within Windows.
+Uses SQLite.

 This script was made in the spirit of (Linux/Unix) GNU findutils' locate.